 The alarm industry is rapidly evolving right now.
 Technology advancements outpace the speed at which many central stations make network and software upgrades for their alarm monitoring processes.
 IT security and consumer demand drive innovation, yet many central stations operate with disparate systems and inefficient processes.
 Process improvements don’t have to be cost-prohibitive, behemoth projects.
-Here are six ways you can improve efficiency in your alarm monitoring central station.
+Here are five ways you can improve efficiency in your alarm monitoring central station.

 1. Perform an Operations Audit